Brazil's Bolsonaro rejects link to murder case, threatens TV network's license

 TV Globo, Brazil’s largest TV network, reported on Tuesday that just hours before the March 2018 murder, the suspect was said to have told a doorman he was going to Bolsonaro’s house, gaining access to a gated community where he met instead with another former policeman accused of murdering the left-wing politician Marielle Franco.

 The case led to widespread protests by Brazilians outraged to see a black, openly gay human rights advocate gunned down.
-Investigators arrested two former police officers Ronnie Lessa and Elcio de Queiroz nearly a year later and charged them with killing Franco in return for about $50,000.
+Investigators arrested two former police officers, Ronnie Lessa and Elcio de Queiroz, nearly a year later and charged them with killing Franco in return for about $50,000.
 Their lawyers said they did not commit the crime.

 Rio state prosecutors said later on Wednesday that the doorman had been mistaken.
-At a press conference, prosecutors said it was Lessa, who lived two doors down from Bolsonaro, who had answered the intercom and allowed Queiroz to enter.
+At a news conference, prosecutors said it was Lessa, who lived two doors down from Bolsonaro, who had answered the intercom and allowed Queiroz to enter.

 Bolsonaro, who took office on Jan.
 1, 2019, denied any connection to the case.
 He said he was in Brasilia the day of the murder voting in Congress, where he was then serving as a representative.
 TV Globo’s report also said Bolsonaro was in Brasilia the day of Franco’s murder.